 BSE may be suspected based on clinical signs.

-To date, there is no method that allows to confirm the presence of the BSE agent in live animals.
+To date, there is no method to confirm the suspicion of BSE in live animals.

 Prevention and control

 In accordance with the Terrestrial Animal Health Code, an effective strategy for preventing the introduction or dealing with occurrences of BSE includes: